hyperledger-archives/fabric/docs/API/AttributesUsage.md

 }
 ```

-The same behavior can be achieved making use of ['Attribute support'](https://godoc.org/github.com/hyperledger/fabric/core/chaincode/shim/crypto/attr) API, in this case an attribute handler must be instantiated.
+The same behavior can be achieved by making use of ['Attribute support'](https://godoc.org/github.com/hyperledger/fabric/core/chaincode/shim/crypto/attr) API, in this case an attribute handler must be instantiated.

 ```
 attributesHandler, _ := attr.NewAttributesHandlerImpl(stub)